An NRI’s prospective on the not-so-changing aspect of Indian life

 - The public teasing of the passing-by girls, the lewd remarks are still equally common and nobody seems to think anything wrong with the behavior.

 - The noise, the honking and loud music in public is about the same, if not worse.

-- In spite of extreme weather and diminishing tree lines, nobody is paying special attention to the environment protection.
-To say the least, this is a very alarming, and could become quite dangerous for the generations to come.
+- In spite of extreme weather and diminishing tree lines, nobody is paying any special attention to the environment protection.
+This is a very alarming, and it could become quite dangerous for the generations to come.

 - The Changes in India – An NRI’s View

 - Trash and litter in India?
 Who cares!

 - A not so vain global fashion